 Apple currently makes a computer simply called MacBook — the 12-inch Retina version — and a 13-inch version that replaces the MacBook Air could be on the way.
 This has been rumored for a while with prices all over the $1000-$1500 range, and a recent rumor that it will feature Touch ID (without the Touch Bar) suggests it won’t be entry-level.

 One of the big mysteries with this Mac is what happens to the MacBook Air, 12-inch MacBook, and Touch Bar-less MacBook Pro.
-The latter two Macs start at $1299 and the MacBook Air — beloved as it is — hans’t been refreshed in years.
+The latter two Macs start at $1299 and the MacBook Air — beloved as it is — hasn’t been refreshed in years.

 Speaking of Macs that haven’t been touched in years, that’s especially true for the Mac mini.
 If you walk into an Apple Store and buy a brand new Mac mini in 2018, you’re buying hardware from 2014.
 We expect the Mac mini to finally be updated this fall with modern specs that could see its starting price climb.